NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Rusthenge/Glutu.md

     desc: "  A boggard swampseer ignores difficult terrain caused by swamp terrain features."

   - name: "Terrifying Croak"
     desc: "`pf2:1` (auditory,emotion,fear,mental) The boggard swampseer unleashes a terrifying croak.
-Any non-boggard within @Template[emanation|distance:30] becomes [[Conditions/Frightened|Frightened 1]] unless they succeed at a DC 19 Will check save.\n\nThose who critically succeed are temporarily immune for 1 minute."
+Any non-boggard within 30-foot emanation becomes [[Conditions/Frightened|Frightened 1]] unless they succeed at a DC 19 Will check save.\n\nThose who critically succeed are temporarily immune for 1 minute."

   - name: "Tongue Grab"
     desc: "  If the boggard swampseer hits a creature with its tongue, that creature becomes [[Conditions/Grabbed|Grabbed]] by the boggard.
 Unlike with a normal grab, the creature isn't [[Conditions/Immobilized|Immobilized]], but it can't move beyond the reach of the boggard's tongue.\n\nA creature can sever the tongue by hitting AC 15 and dealing at least 4 slashing damage.
 Though this doesn't deal any damage to the boggard, it prevents it from using its tongue Strike until it regrows its tongue, which takes a week."